 In many ways Ramakrishna was different to Vivekananda.
 Ramakrishna was an illiterate and simple villager who had taken a post at a local Kali temple.
 However his simple exterior hid a personality of extraordinary spirituality.

 For many years Ramakrishna had pursued the most intense spiritual practices burning with a longing for realisation of his beloved Mother Kali.
-But after attaining realisation,
+But after attaining realisation.

 Ramakrishna not only practised Hindu rituals, but also pursued the spiritual paths of all the main religions.
 Sri Ramakrishna came to the conclusion that all religions lead to the same goal of union with the infinite.

 It was thus fitting that his closest disciple, Vivekananda would later eloquently spread this message, - the harmony of world religions.

-As Sri Aurobindo would later say: " the Master (Sri Ramakrishna) marked out Vivekananda as the heroic soul destined to take the world between his two hands and change it."
+As Sri Aurobindo would later say: "The Master (Sri Ramakrishna) marked out Vivekananda as the heroic soul destined to take the world between his two hands and change it."

 In the beginning the reasoning mind of Vivekananda was sceptical of this God intoxicated Saint and Vivekananda would frequently question and debate his teachings.

 Thus Vivekananda mental opposition faded away to be replaced by an intense surrender to the Divine Mother and a burning longing for realisation.

 For a short but intense period of about 5 years, Vivekananda learnt directly from his Master Sri Ramakrishna.
-Sri Ramakrishna was able to awaken the dormant spiritual consciousness in his beloved disciple and Vivekananda soon began to experience profound states of consciousness and Samadhi
+Sri Ramakrishna was able to awaken the dormant spiritual consciousness in his beloved disciple.

-After the passing of Ramakrishna, the other disciples looked to Vivekananda for leadership and he helped form the first monastic order of Ramakrishna.
+Vivekananda soon began to experience profound states of consciousness and Samadhi.
+After the passing of Ramakrishna, the other disciples looked to Vivekananda for leadership and he helped to form the first monastic order of Ramakrishna.

 His heart ached for the downtrodden masses of India who suffered poverty and many hardships.
 Vivekananda felt that the highest ideal was to serve God through serving humanity.

 Thus Vivekananda would later add social work as an important element of the Ramakrishna order.
 Thus after spending a few years in meditation Vivekananda became restless and began travelling throughout India, visiting many of the holy sites.